rickeycarter/macDeepLearning/README.md

 * Run a second time but using no flags (automatic installation mode)

-Since the program is already install, simply run the following
+Since the program is already installed, simply run the following

 ```
 macos-egpu